-There are several policies/practices that have bearing on life as a student in the Professional Mental Health Counseling program.
+In addition to graduate school policies and procedures, there are several policies/practices that have bearing on life as a student in the Department of Counseling Psychology.
 Many policies are in place to deal with exceptional situations and to serve as guidelines for behavior that fits academic and professional life.
 Please feel free to discuss any of these policies, practices, and suggestions with an advisor or any other faculty member.
-There are additional graduate school-wide policies and procedures in The Navigator.
+There are additional graduate school-wide policies and procedures in The Navigator Student Handbook and in the Graduate Catalog.
 It is your responsibility to be aware of both graduate school and departmental policies and procedures.